-What is the Stretta Procedure and can it Heal LPR?
+What is the Stretta Procedure and can it Heal Reflux?
 Interview with Dr. Mark Noar

 When lifestyle and dietary measures fail, most people think they have to use medication or do a very invasive surgery.

 But there is something in the middle of these two choices – the Stretta procedure.

 The Stretta procedure is done without cutting you open.
 Therefore, it is less invasive than typical anti-reflux operations – like Nissen fundoplications.

 At the same time, Stretta can be a more effective long-term treatment option than medication.

 I have interviewed Dr. Mark Noar about his experiences with the Stretta therapy.
 Actually, this was the main reason why I wanted to talk with him in the first place.
 However, we also ended up discussing the role of the sphincters as well as pH monitoring.

 Part #3 – The Stretta procedure compared to operations